gamma-opt/spro-notes/course/content/chapter_1/1-the_farmers_problem.md

 | **Overall profit:** |           |          | **$59,950**     |
 ```

 The results in {numref}`farmers_optimal_20-` show that in this case, our optimal strategy changes in some way.
 Essentially, we are still following steps 1-3, but we never really reach step 3, as we are left with not enough land to satisfy our cattle feed constraints.
-As corn is cheaper to buy than wheat, we focus on fulfilling the need for wheat and plant the reminder of the land with corn, complementing it with an amount of 180 tons from the market.
+As corn is cheaper to buy than wheat, we focus on fulfilling the need for wheat and plant the remainder of the land with corn, complementing it with an amount of 180 tons from the market.

 ## Considering multiple scenarios at once